Atotaro98/Atotaro98/Readme.md

 *I will be uploading projects and works that I have done or collaborated with.
 I would be delighted for you to visit my portfolio: [Alejo Totaro | Portfolio](https://atotaro98.github.io/index.html) Some of my jobs or projects that I work on are the following:*
- - [Not-Everything-is-rosy](https://github.com/Atotaro98/Not-Everything-is-rosy) *Not-Everything-is-rosy It is an application created with a COVID API, which allows you to search countrys and get information about COVID here.
+ - [Not-Everything-is-rosy](https://github.com/Atotaro98/Not-Everything-is-rosy) * It is an application created with a COVID API, which allows you to search countrys and get information about COVID here.
 I use React + Redux.
 Css from Styles and Another API from flags.*
  - [Cooperativa Internet](https://github.com/Atotaro98/Cooperativa_Internet) *This work is done in pure and exclusive HTML CSS.
 I did it within my WEB Programming course at UTN.*
  - [AIRhitect](https://github.com/Atotaro98/AIRhitect) *This WEB page was made for a job interview.
 Which specified that it be only exclusive in desktop view.*
  - [Movie Found](https://github.com/Atotaro98/ApiPeliculas) *It is an application created with a movie API, which allows you to search and add said movie to a list of favorites, use React + Redux for its functionality.*